 With a graded benefit whole life policy, the amount of the death benefit in the policy is not the same amount at all times.
 For example, the death benefit will initially start out at a smaller amount in the early years of the policy, and then over time, the amount of the death benefit will gradually increase.
 In many cases, by the fifth year of the policy, the death benefit amount will have leveled out.

 Typically, a graded benefit plan will endow by the time that the insured reaches age 100 or 120 – provided that the policy is still in force at that time.
 What this means is that the cash value in the policy will then be equal to the amount of the death benefit and that no additional premium payment will be due.
-If you have questions about how return of premium life insurance works or even million dollar life insurance, we have the answers you are looking for.

 What is the Cost?